sapienzastudents/antispam-bot/README.md

 * [X] Use CAS blacklist
 * [ ] Write an help/welcome message
-* [ ] Use cache - do not ask Telegram APIs for everything
+* [ ] Merge "chatrooms" and "settings" sets in Redis
 * [ ] Per-group configurable checks
     * [x] Detect Chinese messages (when Chinese chars are higher than a given threshold)
     * [X] Detect Arabic messages